 Passive:- This tag remains dormant since it has no battery.
-It uses reader’s signal energy to turn on the tag along with reflecting a signal back to the reader that carries the information.
+It uses reader’s signal energy to turn on the tag along with reflecting a signal back to the reader that carries the real-time information.

 Active:- Active RFID tags have a battery in it that transmits signals periodically.
 These tags have range up to 100 meters due to the presence of a battery.
 Due to this, active tags are useful in location tracking applications.

 Battery-assistive passive:- These tags do contain a battery but it doesn’t transmit signals periodically like that of active RFID tags.

 The battery is used to turn the tag when it receives a signal which enables all the energy from the reader’s signal to reflect.

 RFID reader consists of an interrogator which is nothing but a two-way radio transmitted-receiver also known as transceiver.

 The prime function of transceiver is to transmit an encoded signal that activates the tag.

 In response the tag transponder initiates the conversion of radio signals into usable power along with responding to the reader.

 How do businesses incorporate RFID into the supply chain?